Data5tream/simple-web-healthcheck-rs/README.md

 ## Usage

+The healthcheck will report as healthy if the HTTP request is successful and the status of the HTTP requests is not in the range of `400-599`.
 Provide the healthcheck URL as the first argument to the binary.

 Check out the [web-test-container](https://github.com/Data5tream/web-test-container) Dockerfile for a usage example.

+> The `simple-web-healthcheck` binary currently has a size of around 3.5 MB.
+I'll probably rewrite it in `hyper` or
+> another lower level HTTP client, to reduce the size further.

 ### Dockerfile